2.5 Retake Eligibility and Rescheduling

 Key Takeaways

-- If a candidate fails or misses the exam, retake eligibility is sent to PSI automatically.
+- If a candidate fails or misses the exam, retake eligibility is sent to PSI automatically — no new application is filed.

-- Automatic retake eligibility can take about one week to reach PSI.
+- The automatic eligibility transfer can take about one week to reach PSI.

-- Candidates should contact PSI to reschedule in 7-10 business days.
+- Candidates should contact PSI to reschedule in roughly 7-10 business days.

 Retake Scheduling After A Fail Or Missed Appointment

-The source brief gives a specific retake workflow for candidates who fail or miss the California RDA combined exam.
-Retake eligibility is sent to PSI automatically and can take about one week.
-Candidates should contact PSI to reschedule in 7-10 business days.
-A new eligibility submission or re-exam application is not required.
+The RDA program uses a streamlined retake path.
+If a candidate fails or misses the combined exam, retake eligibility is sent to PSI automatically, a transfer that can take about one week.
+Candidates should then contact PSI to reschedule in roughly 7-10 business days.
+A new eligibility submission or re-exam application is not required for the retake itself.

 | Situation | Current retake fact | Candidate action |